Germany: Police raid COVID skeptics over alleged assassination plot | DW | 15.12.2021

 "The LKA is in action today in connection with the reporting on 'Frontal,' where there is a running investigation into a potentially serious crime in the meantime," LKA spokesman Tom Bernhardt said, speaking at the site of one of the raids.

-Death threats posted online and targeting state premier Kretschmer were connected in large part with potential COVID restrictions such as the possibility of mandatory vaccinations.
-Saxony has both one of the highest COVID caseloads in Germany and one of the lowest vaccination rates.
+Death threats posted online and targeting state premier Kretschmer were connected in large part with potential COVID-19 restrictions such as the possibility of mandatory vaccinations.
+Saxony has both one of the highest COVID-19 caseloads in Germany and one of the lowest vaccination rates.
 It was also once part of the former East Germany, where some vaccinations were mandatory by law.

 Dresden, the capital of Saxony, has seen numerous demonstrations against the government's COVID-19 policies and vaccines.